KallistiOS git master

 sd.h File Reference

-Block-level access to an SD card attached to the SCIF port.
+Block-level access to an SD card attached to the SCI or SCIF port.
 More...

 #include <sys/cdefs.h>